GXDE-OS/dde-control-center/README.md

 $ sudo make install
 ```

-The executable binary file could be found at `/usr/bin/dde-control-center` after the installation is finished, and plugins will be placed into `/usr/lib/dde-control-center/modules/`.
+The executable binary file could be found at `/usr/bin/gxde-control-center` after the installation is finished, and plugins will be placed into `/usr/lib/gxde-control-center/modules/`.

 ## Usage

-Execute `dde-control-center -h` to get more details.
+Execute `gxde-control-center -h` to get more details.

 ## Getting help